 How to organize a software development team to boost your business

 Be a good leader.
-A project development leader combines a good communicator, who is able to set clear requirements and tasks and resolve conflicts if it is needed.
-A project manager is also responsible for ensuring that each developer clearly understands his or her role and corresponds to its responsibilities.
+The project development manager combines a good communicator who is able to set clear requirements and tasks and resolve conflicts if it’s necessary.
+The project manager is also responsible for ensuring that each developer clearly understands his or her role and corresponds to its responsibilities.

-To summarize, keep your team under accurate management, plan ahead each stage of project development and always keep in focus coordinated work of your development team.
+Keep your team under precise control, plan each stage of project development in advance, and always keep the coordinated work of your development team in focus.